 Red bar underneath a summary task means that the detail tasks will take longer than what is planned for a summary group

 In the example below the task “Determine the best method of moving” is scheduled to start on April 25, which is1 day after the scheduled completion for the summary task ‘Planning the Move”.
-Note the red squiggles under the date, the longer line under the summary task and the dots around the Gantt bar for the task.
+Note the red squiggles under the date for the “Determine the best method of moving” task and the longer line under the summary task and the dots around the Gantt bar for the task.
 This error also affects the finish date of the milestone which ends sooner than the detail work of the summary task grouping.

-Right clicking on the red squiggle will return correction options:

-The solutions that Project 2010 is suggesting are to either fix the problems in Task Inspector or switch the task to automatic scheduling.
-You also have the option to ignore the problem.
+When these problems arise, attempts should be made to resolve the issues.
+Task Inspector will help resolve some of the problems:

 To activate Task Inspector: